isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The second parameter added in Kea 1.9.1 is ``ddns-use-conflict-resolution``.
 This boolean parameter was passed through to D2 and enabled or disabled conflict resolution as described in `RFC 4703 <https://tools.ietf.org/html/rfc4703>`__.
-Beginning with Kea 2.5.0, it is deprecated and replaced by ``ddns-conflict-resolution-mode`` which offers four modes of conflict resolution-related behavior:
+Beginning with Kea 2.5.0, it is deprecated and replaced by ``ddns-conflict-resolution-mode``, which offers four modes of conflict resolution-related behavior:

-    - ``check-with-dhcid`` - The default mode, it instructs D2 to carry out RFC 4703-compliant conflict resolution.
+    - ``check-with-dhcid`` - This mode, the default, instructs D2 to carry out RFC 4703-compliant conflict resolution.
 Existing DNS entries may only be overwritten if they have a DHCID record and it matches the client's DHCID.
-      This is equivalent to ``ddns-use-conflict-resolution``: true;
+      This is equivalent to ``ddns-use-conflict-resolution``: ``true``;

-    - ``no-check-with-dhcid`` - Existing DNS entries may be overwritten by any client, whether or not those entries include a DHCID record.
+    - ``no-check-with-dhcid`` - Existing DNS entries may be overwritten by any client, whether those entries include a DHCID record or not.
 The new entries will include a DHCID record for the client to whom they belong.
-      This is equivalent to ``ddns-use-conflict-resolution``: false;
+      This is equivalent to ``ddns-use-conflict-resolution``: ``false``;

     - ``check-exists-with-dhcid`` - Existing DNS entries may only be overwritten if they have a DHCID record.
 The DHCID record need not match the client's DHCID.
       This mode provides a way to protect static DNS entries (those that do not have a DHCID record) while allowing dynamic entries (those that do have a DHCID record) to be overwritten by any client.
 This behavior was not supported prior to Kea 2.4.0.

-    - ``no-check-without-dhcid`` - Existing DNS entries may be overwritten by any client.
-New entries will not include DHCID records.
+    - ``no-check-without-dhcid`` - Existing DNS entries may be overwritten by any client; new entries will not include DHCID records.
 This behavior was not supported prior to Kea 2.4.0.

 .. note::

-    For backward compatibility, ddns-use-conflict-resolution is still accepted in JSON configuration.
-The server will replace the value internally, with the ``ddns-conflict-resolution-mode`` and an appropriate value: `
+    For backward compatibility, ``ddns-use-conflict-resolution`` is still accepted in JSON configuration.
+The server replaces the value internally with ``ddns-conflict-resolution-mode`` and an appropriate value: `
-    `check-with-dhcid`` for ``true`` and ``no-check-with-dhcid`` for ``false``.
+    ``check-with-dhcid`` for ``true`` and ``no-check-with-dhcid`` for ``false``.

 .. note::

-    Setting ``ddns-conflict-resolution-mode`` to any value other than ``check-with-dhcid`` disables the one or more overwrite safeguards that the rules of conflict resolution (from
+    Setting ``ddns-conflict-resolution-mode`` to any value other than ``check-with-dhcid`` disables the overwrite safeguards
+    that the rules of conflict resolution (from
     `RFC 4703 <https://tools.ietf.org/html/rfc4703>`__) are intended to
     prevent.
 This means that existing entries for an FQDN or an